Zambia Poverty Dynamics Research

 Download the policy brief

-Impacts of the Government of Zambia’s Response to the Covid-19 Pandemic on Poverty
+Impacts of the Government of Zambia’s Response to the COVID-19 Pandemic on Poverty

-Covid-19 tested the social welfare system that successive governments have been building in Zambia over the last two decades.
-Zambia had one of the highest poverty rates in the world going into the Covid-19 pandemic as well as overlapping vulnerabilities related to climate change, macroeconomic instability, and high external debt.
+COVID-19 tested the social welfare system that successive governments have been building in Zambia over the last two decades.
+Zambia had one of the highest poverty rates in the world going into the COVID-19 pandemic as well as overlapping vulnerabilities related to climate change, macroeconomic instability, and high external debt.
 These and other challenges exposed many people living above the poverty line to impoverishment and pushed households living in poverty further towards destitution.

 Civil Society for Poverty Reduction (CSPR), the Chronic Poverty Advisory Network (CPAN), and the Institute of Social and Economic Research (INESOR) have been monitoring the impacts of the pandemic on people living in or near poverty in Zambia since early 2021 in three districts – Lusaka, Kabwe and Chipata - about the reach and impact of these policies.
-This policy brief reviews the Government of Zambia’s key policies to mitigate the impacts of the Covid-19 pandemic on people living in or near poverty and summarises insights from people affected by these policies about what they have achieved and how they can be improved.
+This policy brief reviews the Government of Zambia’s key policies to mitigate the impacts of the COVID-19 pandemic on people living in or near poverty and summarises insights from people affected by these policies about what they have achieved and how they can be improved.

 Download the policy brief